Ozzymara/mind-haven/README.md

 <summary>Click to view the resources section</summary>
 <img src="documentation/readme-images/resources.webp" alt="resources section" style="width:100%;"></details><br>

-• There are big, colourful buttons that link to trusted mental health resources, such as NHS, Samaritans, and Every Mind Matters.
+• There are big, colourful buttons that link to trusted mental health resources, such as the NHS, Samaritans, and Every Mind Matters.
 • These buttons are designed to stand out, making them easy to find.
 • On mobile devices, the buttons are stacked vertically and centred, so they are simple to tap with a finger.
 • Clicking on a button opens the resource in a new tab, ensuring that users avoid losing their place on the site.